vSphere 5.x Storage vMotion does not rename virtual machine files on completing migration (2008877)

 - You perform a Storage vMotion of the virtual machine to have its folder and associated files renamed to match the new name.
 The virtual machine folder name changes, but the virtual machine file names do not change.

-- VMware vCenter Server 5.0 Update 2, for further details see: VMware vCenter Server 5.0 Update 2 Release Notes - Resolved Issues.
+- VMware vCenter Server 5.0 Update 2, for more information, see: VMware vCenter Server 5.0 Update 2 Release Notes.

-- VMware vCenter Server 5.1 Update 1, for further details see: VMware vCenter Server 5.1 Update 1 Release Notes - Resolved Issues.
+- VMware vCenter Server 5.1 Update 1, for more information, see: VMware vCenter Server 5.1 Update 1 Release Notes.

-To download these updates, see the VMware Download Center.
+To download these updates, see the VMware Downloads.

 To fully resolve this issue after updating the vCenter Server, add the